valentinmace/snake/README.md

 Everything is made by me, I did not want to use existing framework for the genetic algorithm or neural network for learning purposes.
 I also coded the game with performance in mind rather than conception elegance.

-I have published (or will publish depending on when you read this) a serie of youtube tutorial videos on [my channel](https://www.linkedin.com/in/valentin-mac%C3%A9-310683165/) (in french):
+I have published (or will publish depending on when you read this) a serie of youtube tutorial videos on [my channel](https://www.linkedin.com/in/valentin-mac%C3%A9-310683165/) (in french)

 ## Meta